ladeyemi/ladeyemi.github.io/README.txt

 I'm currently working on how to make my buttons remain central.

 I'm currently improving my portfolio section by section will have a play with the colours next.

+Page is now hosted on github here https://ladeyemi.github.io/ with any changes I make